All better than I could have expected

 Activities can include but are not limited to:

-- Bush walks combined with focusing on tracks and sings in the bush
+- Bush walks combined with focusing on tracks and signs in the bush

 - Field identification activities—an introduction to using a field guide to identify animals and plants